-The Division of Pediatric Surgery at the University of North Carolina atperforms over 3,000 operations per year in Chapel Hill and Siler City.
+The Division of Pediatric Surgery at the University of North Carolina atperforms over 3,000 operations per year in Chapel Hill.
 These operations and services include:

 Adolescent Surgery including Gynecology

 All UNC-affiliated Pediatric Surgeons perform gynecologic procedures on patients up to 18 years old.
 This includes Inflammatory Bowel Disease surgery (ileo-anal pullthrough), laparoscopy and surgery on the ovaries.

 Extracorporeal Membrane Oxygenation is an advanced technique of cardiopulmonary bypass used to support certain critically ill children outside of an operating room setting.
 Our specially trained ECMO team has been in place at UNC Hospitals since 1993 and includes Pediatric Intensive Care specialists, Pediatric Surgeons, Respiratory Therapists and ICU nurses.